Mbed-TLS/mbedtls/ChangeLog.d/00README.md

 Mbed TLS issue.
 Add other external references such as CVE numbers where applicable.

-Credit the author of the contribution if the contribution is not a member of the Mbed TLS development team.
-Also credit bug reporters where applicable.
+Credit bug reporters where applicable.

 **Explain why, not how**.
 Remember that the audience is the users of the library, not its developers.
 In particular, for a bug fix, explain the